jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-playstation.md

 WIP

-## Global Hotkeys: Playstation Button Combos
+## Global Hotkeys: PlayStation Button Combos

 The global hotkeys are activated by pressing the `SELECT`  button and holding it while pressing the corresponding other button input.
 What follows is a list of hotkeys: